2021 Solar Justice Award Winner: Joseph Hernandez

 “It is an honor to be the 2021 National recipient of the Dr. Espanola Jackson Solar Justice Award.
 I share this award with the many community organizers that are working everyday to secure a clean energy future,” Joseph said.

-Join us for a virtual celebration on Wed.
+Watch the virtual celebration held Wed.
 July 14 to honor this year’s award recipient!
 Hear from honoree Joseph Hernandez and more environmental justice leaders, and celebrate Joseph’s dedication to centering Native voices in New Mexico’s transition to 100% clean energy.
-The event program will be livestreamed on Facebook and will include the award presentation, a panel conversation with solar justice champions, and time for networking.
+The event program was livestreamed on Facebook and included the award presentation and a panel conversation with solar justice champions.

 In Joseph’s own words: Interview with the 2021 Honoree